 - HU undergraduate student average debt upon graduation is $6,000 less than the national average student education debt.

 - Average new student GPA was 3.41 for the the incoming class in Fall 2017

 - Bachelor of Science (B.S.) degrees awarded in Advanced Manufacturing, Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, Cyber Security Operations and Management, RN-to-BSN, Interactive Media, and Integrative Sciences

 - Master of Science (M.S.) degrees awarded in Analytics, Biotechnology, Computer Information Sciences, Health Informatics, Information Systems Engineering and Management, Project Management, Techpreneurship, Human-Centered Interaction Design and Learning Technologies

 - Undergraduate degree programs delivered online: Cyber Security Operations and Management, Management and eBusiness, and RN to BSN.

 - Ph.D programs in Data Sciences and Information Systems Engineering and Management

 - Trimester system

 - Harrisburg University is home to the Agile Lean Center, Analytics Institute, Center for Environment, Energy and Economy, Center for Advanced Entertainment and Learning Technologies, The Government Technology Institute, The Geospatial Technology Center, and the Security Center of Excellence.

-- Harrisburg University is a member of the National Association of Collegiate eSports (NACE), and offers eSports as the University’s first–and only–varsity sport.
-The program is expected to begin in fall 2018 with three five-person teams competing in “League of Legends,” “Overwatch” and “Hearthstone.”
+- Harrisburg University is a member of the National Association of Collegiate Esports (NACE), and offers Esports as the University’s first–and only–varsity sport.
+The program is expected to begin in fall 2018 with teams competing in “League of Legends,” “Overwatch” and “Hearthstone.”